Chia-Network/chiapos/documents/proof_of_space.md

 ##### Checkpoint Tables

-Retriving a proof of space for a challenge, as explained in [Proving](#Proving), requires efficienty looking up a final output $f_7$ in the final table.
+Retrieving a proof of space for a challenge, as explained in [Proving](#Proving), requires efficiently looking up a final output $f_7$ in the final table.
 Therefore, in $\text{Table}_7$ entries are sorted by $f_7$.
 In order to compress the on disk representation, we can store deltas between each $f_7$, which are small, since there are approximately $2^k$ uniformly distributed integers of size $k$.